Getting help

 Try to manage your anxiety

 Talking about your emotions and worries can be a big help to your teen.
-So don’t hesitate to mention to the psychotherapist and to your teen that you’re concerned for X reason or worried about the consequences when you see your teen doing X thing.
+So, don’t hesitate to tell the psychotherapist and your teen that you’re concerned for X reason or worried about the consequences when you see your teen doing X thing.

-But for the rest, it’s better to find a way to let go and manage your worries and your parental anxiety by consulting another psychotherapist, for example.
+But beyond that, it’s best to find a way to let go and manage your worries and your parental anxiety by consulting your own psychotherapist, for example.

-In adolescence, young people need to have a space of their own apart from their parents, and sometimes also need to have their own “failures”, or rather, the consequences of their actions.
-This is what we call their “secret garden”.
-In this space, the parent doesn’t need to know what happens.
-It’s a place where the teen can experiment outside the parental space.
-Despite your worries, try to trust them and not to give in to the temptation to “snoop around” in their personal spaces (diary, drawers, online accounts, etc.).
+In adolescence, young people need to have a space of their own away from their parents, and sometimes also need to fail at things on their own, or rather, experience the consequences of their actions.
+Parents don’t need to know what happens in this space.
+It’s a place where the teen can experiment without parental interference.
+Despite your worries, try to trust them and don’t give in to the temptation to snoop around in their personal spaces (diary, dresser drawers, online accounts, etc.).

 The only exception: if you have a reasonable suspicion that your teen’s life or development may be in danger.
-However, do note that it is always preferable, in order to maintain a relationship of trust, that you inform your teen before taking action and checking.
+However, remember that its always best to let your teen know before you do anything that may invade their privacy.
+Otherwise, you risk breaking their trust.

 When to end therapy depends on several factors.
-But let’s just say that the therapist will need to check how far your teen has come in relation to what brought them to therapy in the first place.
-For example: is there enough improvement at this moment in their life?
+But, as a general rule, the therapist will need to assess how far your teen has come in relation to what brought them to therapy in the first place.
+For example: Has there been a big enough improvement in their life?

-If your teen wants to stop having sessions, you can suggest that they talk to their psychotherapist about it and support them in the process.
+If your teen wants to stop going to therapy, you can suggest that they talk to their psychotherapist about it and support them in the process.

-Don’t forget, however, that your teen is like a chrysalis: you should help them fly with their own wings, not keep them in the cocoon.
+Don’t forget, however, that your teen is like a butterfly: you should help them fly with their own wings, not keep them safely tucked away in their chrysalis.